calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ![]({{ site.baseurl }}/assets/img/2022/Hacking-Leviton-Fan-Humidity-Switch/05_15_2022_04-min.jpg)
 *Holding the circuit and mod wires using helping-hand clamps*

-After careful soldering to `VSS`, `VDD` and `RA0` via the through-hole pads, as well as `RC5` via direct solder to the SMD pin of the IC, our little header cable is ready for action.
+After careful soldering to `VSS`, `VDD` and `RA0` via the through-hole pads, as well as `RC5` via direct solder to the SMT pin of the IC, our little header cable is ready for action.
 All that's left is to re-assemble the case and start interfacing with the switch.

 ## Buttoning it up